GewelsJI/DGNet/README.md

 ## 2. :fire: NEWS :fire:

+- [2022/05/30] Thank @Katsuya Hyodo for adding our model into [PINTO](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/299_DGNet).
+This is a repository for storing models that have been inter-converted between various frameworks (e.g., TensorFlow, PyTorch, ONNX).
 - [2022/05/25] Releasing the codebase of DGNet (Pytorch) and whole COD benchmarking results (20 models).
 - [2022/05/23] Creating repository.

 > This project is still work in progress, and we invite all to contribute in making it more acessible and useful.
-If you have any questions about our paper, feel free to contact me via e-mail (gepengai.ji@gmail.com & johnson111788@gmail.com &dengpfan@gmail.com).
+If you have any questions about our paper, feel free to contact me via e-mail (gepengai.ji@gmail.com & johnson111788@gmail.com & dengpfan@gmail.com).
 And if you are using our code and evaluation toolbox for your research, please cite this paper ([BibTeX](#4-citation)).

 ## 3. Proposed Framework